Apple starts assembling iPhones in India in play for the world’s fastest growing smartphone market

 The Shade Room is profitable and not interested in acquisition

 Apple has taken an important step in its longstanding goal of penetrating the world’s second largest smartphone market.
-The Wall Street Journal first reported that that the company has completed its first trial run assembly of the iPhone SE in India – a key step in gaining a foothold for a market that has thus far proven elusive for the smartphone maker.
+The Wall Street Journal first reported that the company has completed its first trial run assembly of the iPhone SE in India – a key step in gaining a foothold for a market that has thus far proven elusive for the smartphone maker.

 The company has since confirmed the move with TechCrunch, writing in a statement, “We are beginning initial production of a small number of iPhone SE in Bengaluru. iPhone SE is the most popular and powerful phone with a four-inch display in the world and we’ll begin shipping to domestic customers this month.”

 Chief competitor Samsung has dominated the ranks in recent years, with around a quarter of the market by various analyst estimates.
-The rest of top five is monopolized by Chinese brands like Xiaomi, Oppo, Lenovo and Vivo.
-Apple has managed to see some growth country, but it’s thus far been a tough sell in a market where the average handset runs $150, according to numbers from IDC.
+The rest of the top five is monopolized by Chinese brands like Xiaomi, Oppo, Lenovo and Vivo.
+Apple has managed to see some growth in the country, but it’s been a tough sell in a market where the average handset runs $150, according to numbers from IDC.

 The four-inch SE is Apple’s least expensive model, running $399 in the States.
 Some retailers in the country have managed to undercut the cost, lower the entry level price of the handset by around $80 – but even at that price, it’s still substantially more expensive than most.
-In spite of its relatively low pricing, the SE doesn’t appear to have made quite the splash Apple was initially anticipating ing the country.
+In spite of its relatively low pricing, the SE doesn’t appear to have made quite the splash Apple was initially anticipating in the country.

 Apple has long been working to move production to the country, hoping, in part, to retake some of the market it has lost in China in recent years, as domestic handset sales have grown.
 Locals are hoping that such a move could reduce the retail cost of the SE even further, by as much as $100.
 But while $220 is certainly a lot more palatable, that still marks a substantial premium over the average handset price.